What our clients are saying:

 Cash Flow Issues Are An Inevitability

-Tumultuous demand often results in tumultuous cash flow, which can make it very difficult to be approved for any type of small business loan.
-Companies like United Capital Source, however, are well-aware that in some industries, extreme ebbs and flows in cash flow are an inevitability, as opposed to a reflection of the business owner’s intelligence or work ethic.
+Tumultuous demand often results in tumultuous cash flow, making it very difficult to be approved for any small business loan.
+However, companies like United Capital Source are well-aware that in some industries, extreme ebbs and flows in cash flow are an inevitability, as opposed to a reflection of the business owner’s intelligence or work ethic.
 We regularly work with companies that require extra working capital to carry them over speed bumps leading into busy periods.
 The more profitable these busy periods are, the smaller the speed bumps will be.
-Uncontrollable factors shouldn’t stop you from accessing a business line of credit, and they won’t if you choose a business financing company that is not deterred by the reality of cash flow.
+Uncontrollable factors shouldn’t stop you from accessing a business line of credit.
+They won’t if you choose a business financing company that is not deterred by the reality of cash flow.

 We Know Our Way Around Metal Manufacturing Business Loans

-United Capital Source has access to numerous business loans geared towards the various different financing needs of metal manufacturing companies.
+United Capital Source has access to numerous business loans geared towards metal manufacturing companies’ various financing needs.
 Popular functions include upgrading machines, purchasing equipment, investing in new technology, or increasing staff.
 But business loans don’t necessarily have to be used for revenue-generating activities.
-We’ve worked with metal manufacturing clients that were looking to cover an emergency, consolidate other debts or pay taxes without impacting cash flow.
+We’ve worked with metal manufacturing clients looking to cover an emergency, consolidate other debts or pay taxes without impacting cash flow.

 One of our specialties is facilitating the means to make large purchases with a single, upfront payment.
-Unlike the fixed payments of a lease, we can negotiate a payment structure that accounts for upcoming fluctuations in revenue.
+Unlike the fixed payments of a lease, we can negotiate a payment structure that accounts for upcoming revenue fluctuations.

 Speaking of fluctuations, working capital loans are typically best for neutralizing sudden changes in demand or increases in operational costs.
-A business term loan, on the other hand, might be better for financing resources related to larger projects that have several phases: research, development, and completion.
+On the other hand, a business term loan might be better for financing resources related to larger projects that have several phases: research, development, and completion.
 Borrowing amounts and terms are based on the number of months or even years that will go by before a return on investment (ROI) is produced.

 For some business loans, the application and repayment processes are tailored for excessively busy borrowers.
 We are well-aware that, much like an auto shop, owners of metal manufacturing companies split their time between the shop floor and the office.
 They don’t have time to navigate confusing terms or wait four days to have a question answered.
 Rest assured: Your relationship with UCS will only make your day-to-day routine less stressful and never take you away from your most important responsibilities.
 Apply now to see how much you qualify for!